PITTSFIELD -- Kate Hamilton turns clothing into art -- not art as in fashion, but art as in objects of.

 Hamilton spins straw into gold most convincingly with a series of translucent cuffs, collars and other garment pieces, framed behind clear glass and displayed against the bare, white gallery walls.
 Deconstructed and displayed as "art," each becomes an abstract drawing.

-A tent-size man’s shirt and a woman’s slip that allow
+A tent-size man’s shirt and a woman’s slip that allow a viewer to creep inside, also push boundaries, forcing us to experience them as shelters.

 But Hamilton’s life-size clothes, even in glassine and sailcloth, would look equally at home in a department store window.
 And her decision to include four orange life jackets, and two constructions that defy easy identification is more distracting than challenging.